18vmck/AmazonWebScraper/README.md

 This is to be used with a standard bash terminal, either GitBash on Windows or Terminal on mac
     - The code is executed using a personalized bash function 'amazon'
 ## Installation:
-In the uncompressed zip folder (put it where you want installing to be), the INSTALL.sh script is run using the following bash commands:
+In the uncompressed zip folder (put it where you want installing to be) directory in command line, the INSTALL.sh script is run using the following bash commands:

                 bash@AmazonWebScraper(OS):